gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 library(stringr)
 ```

-Optionally, we can use the `tibble` type of object which is an alternative to the actual `data.frame`.
-This object is claimed to provide _more efficient methods for matrices and data frames_.
+Optionally, we can use the `tibble` type of object, which is an alternative to the actual `data.frame`.
+This object is said to provide _more efficient methods for matrices and data frames_.

 ```r
 dat <- as_tibble(dat)
 ```

-What I like from tibbles is that when you print them on the console these actually look nice:
+What I like from `tibbles` is that when you print them on the console, these actually look nice:

 ```r